jsphpndr/jsphpndr/content/blog/inline-svg-files-in-hugo/index.md

 ```

-There’s a more dynamic option if you’re up for doing a bit more work, but honestly, I think this solution will cover most use cases.
+There's a more dynamic option if you're up for doing a bit more work, but honestly, I think this solution will cover most use cases.

-If you’ve made it to the end, I hope you found this helpful!
+If you've made it to the end, I hope you found this helpful!

 Happy coding!